Komthie/Deserialization-Insecure/README.md

 # Insecure Deserialization Vulnerability:
-    ## Insecure Deserialization: A Comprehensive Guide for Developers K0mth3
+    ## Insecure Deserialization: A Comprehensive Guide for Developers by K0mk0m

     ## by K0mK0m and Tryhackme Guide.